-One of the best things about about making music on a computer is how you can do everything all by yourself in the comfort of your home studio.
-But sometimes the song you’re working on needs something you just can’t do, like a guitar solo or female vocals or you could be a part of a band but you all can’t be in the same place together.
+One of the best things about making music on a computer is how you can do everything all by yourself in the comfort of your home studio.
+But sometimes the song you’re working on needs something you just can’t do, like a guitar solo or female vocals, or you could be a part of a band, but you all can’t be in the same place together.
 How are you going to make sweet music then, my friend?

-Usually, overcoming these problems would require spending time looking for collaborators, scheduling meetings and sending audio files back and forth.
-Hence, you would also have to deal with issues such as incompatible schedules, logistics problems and a large number of potential technical glitches.
+Usually, overcoming these problems would require spending time looking for collaborators, scheduling meetings, and sending audio files back and forth.
+Hence, you would also have to deal with issues such as incompatible schedules, logistics problems, and many potential technical glitches.

-Ohm Studio, fresh out of beta, looks to make these problems a thing of the past by focusing on cloud-based musical collaboration.
+Ohm Studio ooks to make these problems a thing of the past by focusing on cloud-based musical collaboration.

 Getting Started With Ohm Studio